andybliu/andybliu.github.io/index.md

 I am also a member of the [Critical China Scholars collective](https://criticalchinascholars.org/), a group of humanists and social scientists committed to advancing solidarity amidst mounting tensions between the US and China.

+For the last year I've been co-hosting a podcast called ["Time to Say Goodbye" with journalists Jay Kang and Tammy Kim](https://goodbye.substack.com/).
+We cover topics spanning global politics and culture, Asia, and Asian America.

 I grew up in the Seattle suburbs and spent just over a decade in New York as a student, with time in Asia mixed in.
 Outside of contemplating the world's problems, I spend most of my time thinking about my next bowl of Asian noodles (wide, dry, very spicy) (below) and NBA basketball.
 With the departure of the Seattle Supersonics (2008, RIP), I have become an NBA generalist.
 Stephen Curry is my all-time favorite player.
 If you agree, then we will get along!
 If you disagree, then you are part of the problem.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**email address: aliu01 at villanova.edu**